abunchofnerds-25/ccollections/README.md

 ## 1. Rationale

 C gives you direct control over memory, near-zero runtime overhead, and programs that run on everything from microcontrollers to supercomputers.
-What it does not give you is a standard library of generic containers.
+What it does not give you, unfortunately, is a standard library of generic containers.

 In Python, `scores = []` gives you a resizable list that grows on demand.
 In Java, `new ArrayList<Integer>()` gives you a typed dynamic array.
 In C, the closest built-in equivalent is a fixed-size array whose size you must know at compile time.
 Growing it means calling `realloc` yourself.
 A hash map means implementing one from scratch or tracking down a library.
 This is a valuable learning exercise, but in a real program you usually want to spend your energy on the problem you are actually solving, not on reimplementing containers you have already studied.